The Process Of Buying

 A new kitchen is a big investment in your time, and money, so it is important that you feel confident in your choice of designer and that you feel unrushed and listened to

-Your designer is there to see you through the whole process and although with the best will in the world things do not always go to plan a good designer will be able to deal with any issues for you quickly and efficiently.
+The role of a designer is to see you through the whole process and although with the best will in the world things do not always go to plan a good designer will be able to deal with any issues for you quickly and efficiently.

-This is the person who will discuss your wish list, the look you are after, and your budget.
-They will and be able to not only design something that is aesthetically pleasing but also create a design that works for you and your family.
+They are the person who will discuss your wish list, the look you are after, and your budget and be able to not only design something that is aesthetically pleasing but also create a design that works for you and your family.

 Your designer will also be able to suggest ways of tweaking the details slightly, to ensure the kitchen comes within budget without compromising on quality or design